elblogbruno/AlexaMirror/README.md

 Now you have a working hands-free AVS prototype!

-Know click space on my script to follow the installation.
+Now click space on my script to follow the installation.

 ### Support or Contact